mayasharma2110/Keep-Riding/README.md

 ### Online Validation

-* I checked the website loads and responds as expected on google chrome, microsoft edge and internet explorer browsers.
+* I checked the website loads and responds as expected on Google Chrome, Microsoft Edge and Internet Explorer browsers.
 I specifically checked the navbar and carousel work as expected on these browsers also.

 * Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
-I also checked the website on my 15 inch laptop, 20 inch monitor and sony smartphone.
+I also checked the website on my HP 15 inch laptop, Philips 20 inch monitor and Sony smartphone.

 * Used the [w3c validator](https://validator.w3.org/) to validate my html (for all 3 pages of the website) to check for no errors or warnings.
 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.